sachit-krishnan/FragRec/README.md

 6. ``templates``: Directory containing the HTML template to be rendered using flask
     - ``index.html``: HTML template to be rendered to the user
 7. ``complete.ipynb``: Jupyter Notebook containing the entire program code.
 (To be used alternatively to the .py files.)
-8. ``depend.txt``: Text file containing all the Python library dependencies for this project.
+8. ``requirements.txt``: Text file containing all the Python library dependencies for this project.

 ## Program Execution
 1. The program can be run via command line by navigating to the program directory and executing the command ``python3 main.py``.